 - Add a moving vertical bar on time series plots that shows where you are in your plan view animation

-- Add depth difference map as display/export option (currently you would have to export two different depth grids and subtract them in a separate GIS program to generate afflux)
+- Add depth difference map as display/export option (WORKAROUND: currently you would have to export two different depth grids and subtract them in a separate GIS program to generate afflux)

-- Maybe a shot in the dark, but until QGIS can read hdf files, I would love to have a way to record animations and control the frame rate for the output file (if you use screen capture software you can’t speed it up past zero delay unless you manually move the slider…in which case the animation comes out very choppy).
-Sounds like WaterRide is just about there with the ability to do it – I’ll post an update once that’s confirmed.
+- Maybe a shot in the dark, but until QGIS can correctly read hdf files with the Crayfish plugin, I would love to have a way to record animations and control the frame rate for the output file.
+If you use screen capture software you can’t speed it up past zero delay unless you manually move the slider…in which case the animation comes out very choppy.
+(WORKAROUND: Sounds like WaterRIDE is just about there with the ability to do it – I’ll post an update once that’s confirmed.)

 - While we’re on shots in the dark, I would love to have the ability to view and animate results with terrain, etc. obliquely (like in the 3D wireframe view for 1D HEC-RAS models or ArcScene for 2D results) rather than just orthogonally